Video workflow hub

 Capability first, not after the fact

-Video routes begin with container and API checks so unsupported workflows do not fail silently after you import the file.
+Video pages begin with container and API checks so unsupported workflows do not fail silently after you import the file.

 Frame capture is the stability floor